EvaJF/PowerPlanner/README.md

 __Domain__

 We have taken the use cas of cooking to write an original PDDL domain with 2 problem files featuring the recipies of French tartiflette and good ol steak & fries.
-You can find these files under `domain_recipies.pddl`, `pb_tartiflette.pddl`, `pb_steackfries.pddl`.
+You can find these files under `domain_recipies.pddl`, `pb_tartiflette.pddl`, `pb_steakfries.pddl`.

 __Parsing__